maggyleet/qs-core-java/java-mock-test-2/README.md

 4. Cannot be a keyword

 ## 7. What is operator?
 List all the operators.
-Operators perform operations on data.
+Operators are the symbols which are used to perform some operation on the values.
+The values on which we perform the operation or technically called as operands.
 - Arithmetic: `+ - * / %`
 - Relational: `== != > < >= <=`
 - Logical: `&& || !`